EndPointCorp/end-point-blog/2009/12/11/google-pages-indexed-seo.html.md

 ./list_google_index.sh one.html two.html three.html four.html
 ```

-This solution isn't scalable nor is it particularly elegant.
-But it's good for a quick and dirty list of pages indexed by the *GOOG*.
-I've worked with the WWW::Google::PageRank module before and there are restrictions on API request limits and frequency, so I would **highly advise** against writing a script that makes requests to Google repeatedly.
-I'll likely use the script described above for sites with less than 1000 pages indexed.
+This solution isn’t scalable nor is it particularly elegant.
+But it’s good for a quick and dirty list of pages indexed by the *GOOG*.
+I’ve worked with the WWW::Google::PageRank module before and there are restrictions on API request limits and frequency, so I would **highly advise** against writing a script that makes requests to Google repeatedly.
+I’ll likely use the script described above for sites with less than 1000 pages indexed.
 There may be other solutions out there to list pages indexed by Google, but as I said, I was going for a quick and dirty approach.

 <img alt="" border="0" id="BLOGGER_PHOTO_ID_5414146774384722018" src="/blog/2009/12/11/google-pages-indexed-seo/image-1.png" style="display:block; margin:0px auto 10px; text-align:center;cursor:pointer; cursor:hand;width: 750px;"/>